"It's a big building where generals meet, but that's not important right now."

 - A (not the) Pentagon is also a national wonder in Cyber Nations, again giving bonuses to military attacks and defences.

-- You also get asked to do this in the first game, as a Nod commander under Seth.
+- Command & Conquer: Tiberian Dawn: You get asked to destroy the Pentagon as a Nod commander under Seth because he wants to send you on a Suicide Mission.
 Your orders, and Seth's life, are revoked by Kane.

-- And in Tiberium Wars, you defend it against a Nod attack during the GDI campaign.
+- Command & Conquer: Tiberium Wars: You defend it against a Nod attack during the GDI campaign.
 It's also where the head of the GDI military makes his command center.

-- In Fallout 3 the headquarters of the Brotherhood of Steel in the East is in the ruins of the Pentagon.
+- In Fallout 3 the headquarters of the East Coast Brotherhood of Steel is in the ruins of the Pentagon, which they have rechristened "The Citadel".
+It's also incredibly small...above ground, that is.

 - Call of Duty: Black Ops has a short level set in the pentagon where the player receives orders from the President and Secretary of Defense Robert McNamara.